-All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
+All staff should be able to reassure targeted children that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
-Nor should a victim ever be made to feel ashamed for making a report.
+Nor should a child ever be made to feel ashamed for making a report.